djdjalas/Escapes/README.md

 # To Run Escapes app
-- open pom.xml with Intellij or Eclipse
+- open pom.xml with Intellij or Eclipse (This is a maven project)
-- run SecretEscapesApp
+- run SecretEscapesApp.java
 - open localhost:8080

-# To run test
+# To run tests
 - Run IntegegrationTest.java